-EDINBURGH’S ROYAL MILE
+EXPLORE THE FAMOUS ROYAL MILE

-There are many historic points of interest on Edinburgh’s Royal Mile.
-Several of the city’s most famous attractions are located here, such as the Scotch Whisky Experience, The Real Mary King’s Close and St Giles Cathedral.
+From Edinburgh Castle to Holyrood Palace, there are many historic points of interest on Edinburgh’s Royal Mile, also known as High Street.
+Several of the city’s most famous attractions are located here, such as the Scotch Whisky Experience, Camera Obscura and St Giles Cathedral.

 Explore Edinburgh’s Closes